 To be profitable, you need to get paid.
 This means you need to bill your clients and make it easy for them to pay you.
 Consider integrating different ways to bill and let clients pay into your law firm billing, such as:

 - Credit card and electronic payments.
-According to the 2020 Legal Trend Report, convenience pays off, with the majority—65%—of clients prefer to pay through electronic payment methods.
+Online options are strongly preferred by consumers.
+Online payments (66%) are the top choice.
 This includes credit cards, debit cards, or online payments like Clio Payments, PayPal, or Apple Pay.
 Accepting payments via credit card can also speed up the rate at which your firm gets paid.
-The 2020 Legal Trends Report found that 57% of law firms accepting credit cards get paid that same day that they bill, and 85% get paid within a week of billing.

 - Alternative ways to bill.
-In 2022, the billable hour isn’t necessarily the best way to bill to optimize profits.
+In 2022, the billable hour isn’t necessarily the best way to bill to optimise profits.
 Consider alternative billing arrangements.
-This includes subscription-based legal services, sliding-scale fees, unbundled services, flat-fee billing, contingency fees, and evergreen retainers.

 - Payment plans.
-When set up correctly, implementing payment plans can lets clients pay for your legal services in installments.
+When set up correctly, implementing payment plans can let clients pay for your legal services in instalments.
 For clients low on funds, this allows them to pay overtime—so that you get paid—while making it more manageable for them.

 Learn more about alternative payment options in our Guide to Law Firm Billing.